WarPigs1602/HostServ/README.md

 # HostServ
+ The HostServ for the p10 protocol.

- The HostServ for the p10 protocol
+ This is the HostServ for the p10 protocol from snircd<br>